Eriogonum tiehmii

-Eriogonum tiehmii, known as Tiehm's buckwheat, is a species of flowering plant endemic to the Silver Peak Range of Esmeralda County, Nevada in the United States.
-Its only known population is at high risk of destruction due to proposed mining for lithium (used for batteries in electric vehicles) by Australian company Ioneer.
-In 2020, a noticeable decline in the known population was attributed to the mining operation.
+Eriogonum tiehmii, known as Tiehm's buckwheat, is a species of flowering plant endemic to the Silver Peak Range of Esmeralda County, Nevada, in the United States.
+Its only known population is at high risk of destruction due to proposed mining for lithium (used for batteries in electric vehicles) by the Australian company Ioneer.
+In 2020, a noticeable decline in the known population was attributed to herbivory.

 Taxonomy

 It was first formally named by American botanist James L. Reveal in 1985 in The Great Basin Naturalist.
 Reveal named the plant for Arnold "Jerry" Tiehm who first collected the species in 1983, while working at the New York Botanical Garden and hiking through the American West in search of new plants.

 Description

 Eriogonum tiehmii is a small, perennial herbaceous plant, growing about 30 cm across and up to 16 cm tall with blue-grey leaves.
 The leaves are 1 to 2 cm long and 5 to 8 mm across with white or grey hairs on both surfaces, sometimes losing the hairs on the upper surface as it ages.
 It flowers briefly in the spring, after rains, with a small round yellow bloom.